2000 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2000.
 It was an above average season in which 19 tropical cyclones formed.
 Fifteen depressions attained tropical storm status, and eight of these attained hurricane status.
 Three hurricanes further intensified into major hurricanes.
 The season was above average most likely because of an ongoing La Niña in the Pacific Ocean.
 Three hurricanes and two tropical storms made landfall during the season and caused 77 deaths and $1.2 billion in damage (2000 USD).
 Hurricane Florence and Isaac and Tropical Storm Leslie also caused damage and fatalities, though none of the three made landfall.
 The last storm of the season, an unnamed subtropical storm, dissipated on October 29, over a month before the official end of hurricane season on November 30.

 Tropical cyclogenesis first occurred in the month of June, with two tropical depressions developing in the Atlantic.
 However, no tropical cyclones developed in the month of July, the first phenomenon since 1993.
 In August, five tropical cyclones developed, most notably, Hurricane Alberto.
 September was more active, with seven named storms forming; that month featured Hurricane Keith, the strongest system of the 2000 Atlantic hurricane season.
 With seven named storms forming in September, this made it the most active September on record at the time.
 This record was surpassed two years later when eight storms formed in September.
 In addition, a quick succession of eight storms occurred in September, and lasted into early October.
 Six tropical cyclones existed in October and one additional subtropical storm developed in the last week of the month.
 Following an active October, no tropical cyclogenesis occurred in November, which is the final month of the season.

+A series of six high-latitude tropical cyclones affected Europe as an extratropical cyclone, contributing to high rainfall and events across the continent in September and October 2000.